oguerrer/oguerrer.github.io/src/content/research/labour-complexity.md

 ---
+title: 'Scaling and complexity of labor markets: Evidence from Mexican labor micro-data'
-title: 'Scaling and complexity of labor markets'
+titleShort: 'Scaling and complexity of labor markets'
 description: 'My first work on the complex dynamics of labour movements captured in administrative large-scale micro-data.
 My idea was to test whether certain statistical regularities that are prevalent in firm dynamics studies held when using worker flow large-scale datasets.'
 pubDate: '2011'
 publicationLink: 'https://tinyurl.com/complexlabour'